obss/sahi/docs/CLI.md

 will calculate coco evaluation and export them to given output folder directory.

-If you want to specify mAP metric type, set it as `--metric bbox mask`.
+If you want to specify mAP metric type, set it as `--type bbox` or `--type mask`.

 If you want to also calculate classwise scores add `--classwise` argument.

-If you want to specify max detections, set it as `--proposal_nums 10 100 500`.
+If you want to specify max detections, set it as `--proposal_nums "[10 100 500]"`.

 If you want to specify a psecific IOU threshold, set it as `--iou_thrs 0.5`.
 Default includes `0.50:0.95` and `0.5` scores.